jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

     a.
 Create two partitions on each of these devices
     b.
 Then using the sample code add these two devices as a log and a cache to the zpool datapool
     c.
-Execute a `zfs status` command for the zpool named datapool
+Execute a `zpool status` command for the zpool named datapool

 15. On your Fedora system execute, any of the commands listed to print out the disk serial numbers.